-On the plus side, most of the options that you need to access regularly can be reached via physical buttons or the quick menu, so you don't need to delve into the full menu very often once the camera is set up.
+Most of the options that you need to access regularly can be reached via physical buttons or the Quick menu, so you don't need to delve into the full menu very often once the camera is set up.

 One issue we had with the G6's control arrangement was that we occasionally changed the on-screen display by accidentally pressing the Display button just beneath the thumb-rest.